vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/Mobile-Hole-Linear-Plate/README.md

 ## Motorized it !

-I just motorized it with a Motor-Board (see the dedicated directory) to control a DC 12V motor and some rack and pinion.
+I only motorized it with a Motor-Board (see the dedicated directory) to control a DC 12V motor and some rack and pinion.
 How do the Motor-Board know in which position the wood plate is ?
 This is done with 4 hall sensor (the same type as the one I used on blast gates) and 1 magnet.